emilytingwang/emilytingwang.github.io/_pages/about.md

 ## About me

 Hi!
-My name is Emily Wang.
+My name is Emily Wang.2